Catholic priest murdered in western France, says interior minister | DW | 09.08.2021

 The suspect had reportedly turned himself into authorities and told police in the nearby town of Mortagne-sur-Sevre that he killed a priest, according to Reuters news agency.

-The Rwandan national had been previously ordered to leave France in 2019.
-The suspect was reportedly given shelter by the priest while he was under investigation for the cathedral fire incident.
+The 40-year-old Rwandan national had been previously ordered to leave France in 2019.
+The asylum seeker was reportedly given shelter by the priest while he was under a formal investigation for the 2020 cathedral fire incident.

 Bruno Retailleau, who represents Vendee in the French Senate, expressed shock at the murder.